crashfort/SourceDemoRender/ReadMe.md

 * Day of Defeat: Source

 Known games that don't work:
-* Garry's Mod - *No plugin_load support*
 * Counter-Strike: Global Offensive - *Uses stoneage D3D9 that doesn't support texture sharing*

 ## Prerequisites
 Any DirectX 11 (Direct3D 11.0) compatible adapter with minimum of Windows 7 is required.
 If you wish to not use **sdr_d3d11_staging**, Windows 8.1 or later is required.

 ## Installing
-SDR comes in separate singleplayer and multiplayer versions which will only work with whatever SDK the game was built with. `SourceDemoRender.Multiplayer.dll` is for games such as Counter-Strike: Source and `SourceDemoRender.Singleplayer.dll` targets for example Half-Life 2.

 The content of the archive should go in the root game directory.
 Examples:

 * steamapps\common\Counter-Strike Source\cstrike\